Faculty: Richard Gunasekera

 Email: Click here

-Dr. Richard Gunasekera is the Director of Graduate Biology Studies at the University of Houston- Victoria, which includes both coordinating the Graduate Biology program and directing the biological science laboratories at Victoria and Sugar Land.
-His main interests in teaching lie in effective communication of information to his students, stewardship and service.
+Dr. Richard Gunasekera is the Director of Graduate Programs in the Biological Sciences at the University of Houston- Victoria, which includes both coordinating programs and directing the biological science laboratories at Victoria and Sugar Land.
+His main interests in teaching lie in effective communication of information to his students, stewardship, and service.

-Gunasekera earned his BS in Biochemistry at Baylor University, where he researched the synthesis of biodegradable polymers.
-He earned an MS degree in bio-organic chemistry from the University of Houston-Clear Lake and went on to an MS and Ph.D. in biomedical sciences while at the Baylor University Medical Center in Dallas.
+Gunasekera is a Biochemical Geneticist who earned his BS in Biochemistry at Baylor University, where he researched the synthesis of biodegradable polymers.
+He earned an MS degree in bio-organic chemistry from the University of Houston-Clear Lake and went on to an MS and Ph.D. in biochemical genetics at the Baylor University Medical Center in Dallas.
 He held a post-doctoral fellowship in the Department of Neurology, Baylor College of Medicine in Houston.

-Before joining UHV, Richard Gunasekera led the Program in Bioactive Phytochemicals (Medicinal Plants) at the Center for Cancer Biology and Nutrition, of Texas A&M University's Institute of Biosciences and Technology at the Texas Medical Center in Houston.
-He continues to remain a major collaborator of this program, and is graduate faculty with the Texas A&M University System.
+Before founding the Biology department for UHV, Richard Gunasekera led the Program in Bioactive Phytochemicals (Medicinal Plants) at the Center for Cancer Biology and Stem Cell Research of Texas A&M University Health Science System at the Texas Medical Center in Houston.
+He continues to remain a collaborator of this program, and is graduate faculty with the Texas A&M University System.

-Dr. Gunasekera started his teaching career in the University of Houston system at UH Clear Lake in 1987 and has taught for the Texas A&M University System and Trinity International University.
-He considers classroom and lab instruction as his premier calling.
+Dr. Gunasekera started his teaching career with the University of Houston System at UH Clear Lake in 1987 and has taught for the Texas A&M University System and Trinity International University.

-Gunasekera has presented a number of scientific publications and public lectures, and has received several awards, including a first place in oral presentation at the American Chemical Society: DFW.
+Gunasekera has presented a number of scientific publications and public lectures, and has received several awards.

-Our main research interests lie in the study of Phytochemical BioActive Molecules (PBAMS) for the prevention and treatment of cancer and related disease.
+Biomedical research interests lie in the study of Phytochemical BioActive Molecules (PBAMS) for the prevention and treatment of cancer and related disease.
 By studying these nutritive products in cells at the molecular level, we learn about their disease fighting, cancer chemopreventive and therapeutic role within the human body.
 A wide variety of Biochemical Genetics and Cellular Biological methods are used for this research.
-Independent research students are able to do research at the undergraduate level and participate.
+Research students are able to do research at the graduate and undergraduate levels and participate.

 R. S. Gunasekera and K. Hyland, In vivo Regulation of Phenylalanine Hydoxylase in the Genetic Mutant hph-1 Mouse Model, Molecular Genetics and Metabolism, 98: 264 - 272, 2009